|

 Military Writers'

-Society of America A modest membership fee entitles your to
+A modest membership fee entitles your to

 have your book fairly reviewed and then nominated by the reviewers for